 To qualify for affordable rental housing, your total annual household income must fall within but not to exceed 50% of median income for Greenville County’s annual income limits.
 Along with your income, Soteria CDC will asses your household composition according to Housing and Urban Development (HUD) standards.

 Our Owner-Occupied Rehabilitation and Emergency Repairs program is a Block Grant program administered by Soteria CDC to assist very low-income homeowners in making repairs to their homes.
 It provides financial assistance in the development and preservation of safe, decent, sanitary and affordable housing for low-income households.
 Improvements are to an existing structure or to a single-family unit in which the principle residence is the owner of the unit.

 We understand the challenges many families face when it comes to finances; saving money can be hard!
-Whatever financial goals, our programs are designed to help you reach them.
+Whatever your financial goals may be, our programs are designed to help you reach them.

 A major focus of Soteria CDC is to assist individuals with emergency food, clothing, rent, and utilities.
-However, it’s our desire to not only give financial assistance to those who are in need, but to also teach them how to budget, enabling them to meet their financial obligations.
-We offer free training in financial budgeting and credit repair through our CreditSmart Workshops.
+However, it is our desire to not only give financial assistance to those who are in need, but also to teach families how to budget, thus enabling them to meet their financial obligations.
+We offer free training for financial budgeting and credit repair through our CreditSmart Workshops.
 Six-week classes are offered Monday evenings from 6:00 p.m. to 8:00 p.m.